-- Golden Okeetee An odd corn with very little red and a lot of yellow coloration-similar to but not necessarily the same as caramel corns-was caught in the wild in North Carolina.
+Golden Okeetee - An odd corn with very little red and a lot of yellow coloration-similar to but not necessarily the same as caramel corns-was caught in the wild in North Carolina.
 Breeding trials to determine its heritability began in 2005.
+The gene proved recessive in 2006 when similar offspring were recovered in the F2.
+The other remaining test is to cross one against a caramel.

-Presumed hets (under the possibility that this trait is simple recessive) are being raised. - Snowflake It is unclear what is causing this particular look in this snake, or whether it is heritable or not.
+Snowflake - It is unclear what is causing this particular look in this snake, or whether it is heritable or not.
 It appears to be an anerythristic corn with white splotches of non-pigmentation.
 A similar mutant has proven genetic in Honduran milksnakes.